Lighting up the summer nights: Aomori’s Nebuta and Neputa Festivals

 The new JR EAST PASS (Tohoku area) and usage area.
 (Image credit: JR East)

 If you are visiting Aomori and the Tohoku region, check out the JR EAST PASS (Tohoku area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains) in the valid area for 5 consecutive days.
-At only ¥20,000, it costs less than a round-trip between Tokyo and Aomori (~¥35,000).
-You can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, here.
+At only ¥30,000, it costs less than a round-trip between Tokyo and Aomori (~¥35,000).
+You can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, on the JR-EAST Train Reservation.

 The JR EAST PASS (Tohoku area) can be used for automatic ticket gates, and foreign passport holders living in Japan are also eligible to use this pass.
 After exploring Aomori, you can also use the pass to visit the nearby prefectures of Akita, Iwate, and more!